idvoretskyi/oci-k8s/README.md

 ## Authentication

-Terraform can use your OCI configuration automatically without explicitly setting credentials in the provider block.
+OpenTofu can use your OCI configuration automatically without explicitly setting credentials in the provider block.
 The terraform-oci-k8s project is set up to use:

 1. The **DEFAULT** profile from `~/.oci/config` (simplest approach)
 2. Environment variables if present (override config file)